-Warehouse coworking is quickly becoming a popular way to work and by looking at these spaces it’s easy to understand why.
+The industrial design trend can be hard to nail but when you get it right, it’s the perfect blend of chic, edgy and functional.
 We’ve rounded up some of the world’s best warehouse-style offices to serve as beautiful inspiration for your own workspace.

-Recently, our CEO and founder Grant Phillipp had a chat to the Fifth Estate about why turning neglected warehouses into stunning coworking spaces is good business and offers something unique the pristine high-rise building can not.
-With open and interactive areas which encourage movement; high ceilings and large windows to maximise natural light; different natural textures to keep the mind stimulated – they all contribute to a more engaged, inspired and motivated workforce.
+But it’s not just about image.
+Many of the elements in a warehouse-style office actually boost employee wellbeing and productivity.
+Open and interactive areas which encourage movement; high ceilings and large windows to maximise natural light; different natural textures to keep the mind stimulated – they all contribute to a more engaged, inspired and motivated workforce.

-So with all of this in mind, we’ve put our heads together and found some of the most beautiful office spaces in the world – all with those coveted warehouse vibes that’ll have your team working harder and clients falling at your feet.
+So with all that in mind, we’ve put our heads together and found some of the most beautiful office spaces in the world – all with those coveted warehouse vibes that’ll have your team working harder and clients falling at your feet.

 Add jewel tones to your warehouse-style office space to prevent it from feeling cold or empty.
 This Just Co coworking space in Singapore hits just the right spot – the exposed ducts and raw floors keep it cool while the colour and plush furnishings make it luxurious enough to take pride of place in one of Singapore’s most sought-after office buildings.